av-arch-bit/Whats-the-tea/README.md

 A Slack bot designed to fetch and share recent news when requested through Slack.

 ## Current Status
-The Slack bot is currently set up and running using the provided template.
+The Slack bot is currently set up and running!
-At the moment, the bot responds through the Slack command structure but the news-fetching functionality has not yet been implemented.
+At the moment, the bot responds through the Slack command structure but the news-fetching function has not yet been implemented.
 The current version is a working prototype.

 ## Planned Functionality
 The intended workflow is: